ldgobi/apicnpj/wiki/supplier-api/src/main/java/com/example/supplier/ErrorResponse.java.md

-# Documentation: `ErrorResponse` Class
+# Documentation: `ErrorResponse.java`

 ## Overview
-The `ErrorResponse` class is a simple data structure designed to encapsulate error information.
-It provides a way to represent error details using a code and a message, which can be useful for error handling in applications, particularly in APIs or services.
+The `ErrorResponse` class is a simple data structure designed to represent error information in a structured format.
+It encapsulates two fields: `code` and `message`, which provide details about the error.
+This class is typically used in applications to standardize error responses, making it easier to handle and interpret errors programmatically.

 ---